Now that we are in the month of December, many of us are adding Poinsettias to our indoor plant inventory.

-Joel Roberts Poinsett, a physician, botanist, and the first United States Ambassador to Mexico, spotted a wild Poinsettia growing in a deciduous, tropical Mexican forrest in the 1820's.
+Joel Roberts Poinsett, a physician, botanist, and the first United States Ambassador to Mexico, spotted a wild Poinsettia growing in a deciduous, tropical Mexican forest in the 1820's.

 (Of course, the plant wasn't called "Poinsettia" yet, as it was named after him years later).